WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Georgia-Aitkenhead/bi-weekly-meetings-2024.md

 ### Who did you help?

 * Helped JS by organising a TPS coffee chat with AB to get feedback on AI assurance
+  * planning in early March!

 ### Who helped you?

 * BGT helped me loads with user testing!
-* DS helped with budgetting and paying partiipants
+* DS helped with budgetting, paying participants, and ethics!
 * JS reviewed moderation paper

 ### What did you achieve?

-* Running user tests
+* Running user tests (9 done, one more next week)
 * Drafted February newsletter
+  * has job announcements in, need DMs interview & aproval for announcements from DS
-* AI UK planning
+* AI UK planning: agreed on wanting to meet

 ### What did you struggle with

 * Finding previous work - need to do some filing and organising!
 * Zoom challenges
+  * in a way good that people who struggle with zoom & their browsers still mostly manage to use AutSPACEs!

 ### Where do you need help from Bastian?

 * Planning AI UK, CW, and next meet up session
-* Reviewing newsletter - check call for graphic designer and co-writer
+* Reviewing newsletter - check call for graphic designer and co-writer (maybe mostly on DS)

 ### What would you like to work during the next two weeks?

 * Send out notes to users and upload onto GitHub
 * Plan out AI UK, SSI CW and coffee chat
 * Send February newsletter
 * Run March meet-up session
+* Potentially: few more user testing rounds (J's & K's connections)

 ## 19 January 2023